Coarctation of the aortaAortic coarctation

 - Heart CT may be needed in older children

 - MRI or MR angiography of the chest may be needed in older children

 Both Doppler ultrasound and cardiac catheterization can be used to see if there are any differences in blood pressure in different areas of the aorta.

 Most newborns with symptoms will have surgery either right after birth or soon afterward.
-First they will receive medications to stabilize them.
+They will first receive medicines to stabilize them.

 Children who are diagnosed when they are older will also need surgery.
-Usually, the symptoms are not as severe, and more time can be taken to plan for surgery.
+In most cases, the symptoms are not as severe, so more time can be taken to plan for surgery.

 Sometimes, doctors will try to stretch open the narrowed part of the aorta by using a balloon that is widened inside the blood vessel.
 This type of procedure is called a balloon angioplasty.
 It may be done instead of surgery, but it has a higher rate of failure.

 Older children usually need medicines to treat high blood pressure after surgery.
 Some will need lifelong treatment for this problem.